waylaa/WindowsOptimizations/README.md

 # Windows Optimizations
-This project contains a few PowerShell scripts aimed at tweaking Windows (specifically Windows 7 to Windows 11) in some of its important areas, such as input, networking, and the system itself.
-Some of the code for these scripts was gathered from forums, websites, and other people I have met throughout the years who were into tweaking Windows.
+This project contains a few PowerShell scripts aimed at tweaking Windows (specifically Windows 10 and 11) Some of the code for these scripts was gathered from forums, websites, and other people I have met throughout the years who were into tweaking Windows.

 [Here is the code I used in my NetworkOptimizations file.](https://www.speedguide.net/articles/windows-10-tcpip-tweaks-5077/p-1/)

-Nowadays, there are better alternatives than running a bunch of scripts.
-The best alternative currently is just using custom Windows such as ReviOS or AtlasOS (*I do not promote using these projects*).

 ## Project structure:
 - Input → Aimed at removing pointer acceleration, setting a 1:1 pointer precision, reducing unneeded processes and disabling GameDVR (Disabling Xbox related applications such as the Xbox game bar).